 If you really want to know what TED videos could do for you, here is an example of one video which will help you to understand the importance of the science of body language:

-Overall, the break was an experience that was a very much needed time of relaxation, reflection and rejuvenation.
+Overall, the break was an experience that was very much needed time of relaxation, reflection, and rejuvenation.

 How do you stay fresh and rejuvenated?
 Do you take regular breaks from your online work and, if so, do you find it to be helpful?

-If you have enjoyed this post, please feel free to share it with your friends and colleagues on Facebook, Twitter and Google Plus.
+If you have enjoyed this post, please feel free to share it with your friends and colleagues on Facebook, Twitter and LinkedIn.